The Bellwether Trial: What Is It & How Does It Work in Mass Tort Litigation

 Understanding federal legal procedure and multidistrict litigation

 During an MDL, a judge oversees a consolidated discovery process and pretrial proceedings in a single federal district court.
-For example, Wallace Miller is currently participating in a litigation against manufacturers of toxic hair relaxers.
+For example, Wallace Miller is currently participating in litigation against manufacturers of toxic hair relaxers.
 More than 100 plaintiffs have brought mass torts against the defendants, and so those cases have been consolidated in the Northern District of Illinois under a single MDL judge.
 Similar consolidations can also occur in state courts.

 How do courts select a bellwether plaintiff?

 Regardless of the method, after a pool of potential bellwether cases has been selected, the lawyers on both sides investigate the claims in an extensive pretrial discovery process.
-After discovery has been taken in the bellwether pool cases, both the plaintiffs’ and the defendants’ lawyers are given the opportunity to select cases for test trials that they think will help them obtain a positive verdict for their clients.
+After discovery has been taken in the bellwether pool cases, the plaintiffs’ and the defendants’ lawyers are given the opportunity to select cases for test trials that they think will help them obtain a positive verdict for their clients.

 What are the benefits of a bellwether trial?